first-try-software/liberty/README.md

 If you configure your CORS headers before you launch your application, `Endpoints` will automatically respond with the right headers.

+## Installation

+Install the gem and add to the application's Gemfile by executing:

+    $ bundle add liberty

+If bundler is not being used to manage dependencies, install the gem by executing:

+    $ gem install liberty

 ## Development